denten-books/plain-text/30-format.md

 attention to---could sharpen reader sensibilities, allowing them to interpret independently.
 There is no need to explain under this model, only describe.
 The history of interpretation Sontag objected to was one that privileged content over form.
 Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
 In "Against Interpretation" Sontag mentions the ideal of "transparence" as the "highest, most liberating value in art---and in criticism---today.
 Transparence means experiencing the luminousness of the thing in itself, of things being what they are."[@sontag_against_1966, 9] Rather than show what a work of art *means*, Sontag urged critics to show "how it is" and "that it is."[@sontag_against_1966, 10] Form, as she saw it, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

-The words "explication" and "exegesis" by contrast imply the movement from the inside to the outside.
-For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives behind expression.
-A Marxist critic may instead look for the concealed operation of ideology.
-Fredrick Jameson, a prominent Marxist critic influenced the Russian formalists, wrote, for example, that "the process of criticism is not so much the interpretation of content as it is a revealing of it:"

-> [It is] a laying bare, a restoration of the original message the original
-> experience, beneath the distortions of the various kinds of censorship that
-> have been at work upon it; and this revelation takes the form of an
-> explanation of why the content was so distorted and is thus inseparable from
-> a description of the mechanisms of this censorship itself
-> [@jameson_marxism_1972, 404].

-The emphasis on originality
+Marcus and Best remind us that Sontag's manifesto was also an "affective and ethical stance" [@best_surface_2009, 10].
+Strategies of "deep" interpretation carry with them a claim to authority, as well as an imbalance of interpretive acumen.
+Critics assert to uncover what lay readers do not and supposedly cannot see without expert guidance.
+As an ethical stance, reading for external forms flattens the hierarchy between lay readers and professional interpreters.
+In this sense, Best, Marcus, and Sontag continue in the liberal, Lutheran tradition of vernacular exegesis.
+All readers are priests at the surface; all readers are capable, the critics suggest, of forming their own interpretation.

 ## Tactics of Reading